Rock Rescue Clinic

 • Block and tackle

-• Counter-balance rappel (pick off) (time pending).
+• Counter-balance rappel (pick off) (time pending)

-• Review and practise of day one
+• Review and open practise of clinic content

 Included: pre-clinic study, take home notes and technical equipment.

 Whether you are leading or following, rescue skills are crucial to learn and practise.
+Increase confidence and know how deal with a variety of situations.

-Learning Outcomes:
+Learning Outcomes

 • Equipment strengths and limitations.